cuatromedios/kusikusi3/README.md

 If your project is a website (instead of just an API for example), you may need to implement views and css files.
 For a better development experience you can use Laravel Mix (https://laravel.com/docs/master/mix).
 The use of Mix may vary depending on the CSS framework used or not used:

-##### Not using any css framework
-If you are not going to use any css framework you can still use the CSS preprocessor of your choice: Sass, Less or Stylus.
+Even if you are not going to use any css framework you can still use the CSS preprocessor of your choice: Sass, Less or Stylus.
 By default Kusikusi is configured to use Stylus but can be changed easily.

 1. Install node dependencies
    ```shell script